What is Microbiome-Friendly Skincare?

-This concept is why my completely natural and minimalist skincare products work.
-Because they effectively cleanse and nourish your skin without disrupting its delicate microbiome.
+This concept is why my completely natural, minimalist skincare products work - because they effectively cleanse and nourish your skin without disrupting its delicate microbiome.

-These beneficial bacteria strains fight potentially harmful bacteria that can cause infections or inflammation (and breakouts,) so it's essential to keep them protected and happy if you want healthy, glowing skin.
-All of this good bacteria lives in your skin's barrier layer - so any skincare you use needs to protect and support the skin barrier.
+These beneficial bacteria strains fight potentially harmful bacteria that can cause infections or inflammation (as well as breakouts,) so it's essential to keep the good bacteria protected and happy if you want healthy, glowing skin.
+And all of this good bacteria lives in your skin's barrier layer - so any skincare that you use needs to protect and support the skin barrier.

 What is the skin barrier?

 The skin barrier is the layer of oil (sebum) that your skin produces naturally.
 This is where the good bacteria live, so it's essential to keep this protective layer of oil on your face.
 (Yes, this is the opposite of what we learned about skincare growing up in the 1990s.)
 Science has come a long way in understanding the microbiome, even just over the past few years, so once and for all, please forget everything you think you know about oil being the enemy and ditch any product claiming to remove oil from your face.
 Oil is good.
 The oil IS the skin barrier.
 Healthy skin barrier = beautiful, healthy skin.

 Very important note: the skin barrier is acidic.
 Sometimes it's also called the "acid mantle."